 How Invoice Factoring Helps Reduce Bad Debt in Trucking

-Invoice factoring, though typically used to accelerate cash flow, can also be a useful tool for avoiding bad debt.
-Factoring is the sale of your accounts receivable to an invoice factoring company at a slight discount.
 As part of the process to begin factoring, your factor will run credit checks on your customers.
 This makes it easy to make informed decisions about who to extend credit to, as you learn which customers are not only likely to pay their balances in full, but also pay in a timely manner.

 Because factoring companies manage the collections process for you, and typically have processes in place that make it faster and easier for customers to pay, you’ll typically see faster turnaround on payments as well.
 Given that the longer a balance remains unpaid, the less likely it is you’ll be paid at all, factoring helps reduce bad debt through faster collections, too.

 Additionally, you may be able to leverage non-recourse factoring.
-In a non-recourse agreement, the factoring company agrees to absorb the loss when a customer doesn’t pay a balance in specific situations, such as when a customer becomes insolvent.
+In a non-recourse agreement, the factoring company agrees to absorb the loss when a customer doesn’t pay a balance in specific situations.

 Strengthen Your Trucking Business with Invoice Factoring from Integrity Factoring

 While dealing with bad debt isn’t easy, you should always understand that there are options out there to help.
-Invoice factoring is provides trucking companies with fast cash flow and can help reduce the risk of bad debt as well.
+Invoice factoring provides trucking companies with fast cash flow and can help reduce the risk of bad debt as well.
 For more information about the invoice factoring services we provide, contact Integrity Factoring by filling out our online form.

 Image Courtesty: “debt” by CreditDebitPro is licensed under CC BY 2.0